 When you schedule an allergy patch test, your dermatologist will ask questions about your use of the above products.
 This will help them narrow down which allergens may be causing the reaction.

 The American Contact Dermatitis Society votes on the “Allergen of the Year” every year.
 The “award” is designed to draw attention to allergens that may be very common, under-recognized, or that merit additional attention because they cause a significant or severe reaction.
 In the past few years, allergens to receive this award have included Cobalt, Methylisothiazolinone (used in many cosmetics and lotions), Neomycin (an antibiotic), and fragrance.

 Allergy patch testing may sound like an intense process, but it takes just a few days to get results.
 If you experience chronic skin allergies but can’t determine their cause, a non-invasive test like this is well worth the effort of visiting a clinic three times.
 Plus, our convenient location and proximity to St. Louis means we can work with your schedule to provide a service that is convenient for you.

 Once you receive a diagnosis, we have a variety of contact rash treatment options to help develop an allergy treatment and maintenance plan that works for your lifestyle.
-Contact us to schedule an appointment or virtual visit today.
+Contact us to schedule an appointment.